haidar1337/flutter-coffee-reviews/README.md

 # Flutter Coffee Reviews App

 Want to find what specialty coffee is delicious?
-Or want to help others finding delicious or budget friendly coffee?
+Or want to help others finding delicious or budget friendly coffee? ☕
 Then this app is for you!

 Create a review about a specialty coffee you tried recently and share it on the app, and others will be able to read your review.
-Save reviews in your bookmarks so you never forget about them.
+Also, try saving reviews in your bookmarks so you never forget about them?.
 You read a review and it was helpful?
 Star the review to support the review creator and move it up to the popular reviews' list!.

 *More features to be added...*